 Section 1.
 Regular meetings shall be held monthly, the date, the hour and the location to be set by the board.
 Section 2.
 The annual meeting, which shall be for the purpose of the election of officers, shall be held at the time of the regular meeting in October of each year.

 Section 3.
-A guorum for the transaction of business shall include, but not be limited to, the following items:
+A quorum for the transaction of business shall include, but not be limited to, the following items:

 - (1) Call to order

 - (2) Visitors

 - (3) Adoption/amendment to agenda

 - (4) Disposition of minutes of previous meeting

 - (5) Financial report

 - (6) Approval of bills

+- a) A consent agenda may be used to consolidate expense claims transmittals for an approval vote.
+A trustee may ask for an item to be removed for further discussion, while the remainder of the consent agenda may be approved separately.

+- b) Payroll will be affirmed separately from the consent agenda.

 - (7) Report of Director

 - (8) Unfinished business

 - (9) New business

-(10) Adjournment
+- (10) Adjournment